azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 On this page you will learn how to add a proxy configuration described in YAML to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).

-In order to enable request proxying behavior in `stubby4j`, you need to add at least one proxy configuration to your YAML config.
-This would be the default proxy config (denoted with `default proxy config` hereafter).
-The `default proxy config` serves as a catch-all for requests that don't match any of the `stubby4j`'s stubs.
-That's the most basic setup.

-In addition to the `default proxy config`, you can also add additional proxy configurations.
-This is useful when you do not want to apply the same catch-all proxy behavior, but instead have a fine-grained per-request control which remote host you want to route the unmatched request to.
-You can control at runtime using an HTTP header `x-stubby4j-proxy-config-uuid` (you set this header on the HTTP request to `stubby4j`) which proxy configuration (identified by set `uuid`) should be applied if your request was not matched to any of the stubs.

 Keep on reading to understand how to add proxy configurations to your `stubby4j` YAML config.

 ## Proxy configuration HOWTO

 This section explains the usage, intent and behavior of each YAML property on the proxy configuration object.
-In `stubby4j` YAML config, the proxy configuration are denoted using the `proxy-config` key.
+In `stubby4j` YAML config, the proxy configuration object is denoted using the `proxy-config` property in YAML.

+In order to enable request proxying behavior in `stubby4j`, you need to add at least one `proxy-config` object to your YAML config.
+This would be the default proxy config (denoted with `default proxy config` hereafter in this guide).
+The `default proxy config` serves as a catch-all for requests that don't match any of the `stubby4j`'s stubs.
+That's the most basic setup.

+In addition to the `default proxy config`, you can also add additional `proxy-config`s.
+To have multiple proxy configurations is useful when you do not want to apply the same catch-all proxy behavior to non-matched requests.
+Instead, you can have a fine-grained per-request control which remote host you want to route the unmatched request to by selecting a relevant proxy configuration.

+You can control at runtime using an HTTP header `x-stubby4j-proxy-config-uuid` (you set this header on the HTTP request to `stubby4j`) which proxy configuration (identified by the `uuid` property) should be applied if your request was not matched to any of the stubs.

-The following is a fully-populated multiple `proxy-config` configuration:
+The following is a fully-populated example with multiple `proxy-config` objects:

 ```yaml
 - proxy-config: